r-a-qureshi/spot_area/README.md

-The goal is to take the sum of the values of BinaryArea across rows where the BinaryID is "Threshold" and divide by the sum of the alues of NumberObjects where BinaryID is "SpotDetection (GFP)."
-This will calulate the average area per cell for that particular experimental condition. spot_area will iterate over sheets across multiple files and calculate the value for each sheet. spot_area will also attempt to parse the Source field to obtain a SubjectID and two treatment conditions.
+The goal is to take the sum of the values of BinaryArea across rows where the BinaryID is "Threshold" and divide by the sum of the values of NumberObjects where BinaryID is "SpotDetection (GFP)."
+This will calculate the average area per cell for that particular experimental condition. spot_area will iterate over sheets across multiple files and calculate the value for each sheet. spot_area will also attempt to parse the Source field to obtain a SubjectID and two treatment conditions.
 If the source cannot be parsed these fields will be filled with "NA."